 Nevertheless, we’re all in the middle of a torrential downpour that no one expected – a force majeure of sorts.
 We can’t let the claws of doubt impede our steps any longer.
 As a CEO or CFO, you’ve likely faced battles before, but none like this.
 Now, we need to stick together.
 We need to reinforce our troops and make sure that we’re unified.
 We don’t have time for dissension in our ranks that would come from a PPP audit.
 We’ve almost pulled through together, and now there’s going to be an attempt to stop our forward motion?
 No, thank you.

-What could a PPP audit mean for your business?
+What could an audit mean for your business?
 The term audit often portends stagnation and difficulty ahead for any company.
-If you’re trying to recover from the current economic crisis, you don’t have time to consider the ramifications of a PPP audit.
+If you’re trying to recover from the current economic crisis, you don’t have time to consider the ramifications of a Paycheck Protection Program audit.
 No one has time to put on the brakes.
 You need a law firm that can provide excellent service and give you the confidence to focus on keeping your company at speed.
 That’s why you need Bret Jones, P.A.

-What We Can Do for You in PPP Audit Defense
+What We Can Do for You in Defense of an Audit By the Federal Government

 There may soon come a time that you will be looking into PPP audit defense.
 You’ll need a law firm at your side that understands not only the complexity of the situation but the magnitude of what goes into your day-to-day operations, how that cannot be curtailed or halted due to the whims of an auditor.